“Here, I can help you with that.

 How often have we made remarks such of these to seniors, with the very best of intentions, of course?
 We want to do whatever possible in order to help our aging loved ones, to keep them safe and to take care of them in the same way they took care of us when we were younger.
 Yet, there’s a concealed danger in trying to do too much for older individuals and depriving them of the ability to do as much as possible for themselves – the threat of damaging senior self-confidence and sense of meaning and purpose in life.

 Take, for instance, an older gentleman who spent his entire life providing for his family, and recently has entered into the beginning phase of Alzheimer’s disease.
 Given that he has always self-identified as a provider, being dependent on another to provide for him can be very tough and even feel demeaning.
 It’s essential to help him maintain the sense of being needed by others, and there are many ways to accomplish just that.
-Try these tips from Visiting Angels, experts in senior home care in San Jose:
+Try these tips from Visiting Angels, San Jose caregiver experts:

 - Seek advice.
 Being granted the occasion to share insight and wisdom is a great boost to an older adult’s self-regard, and there’s definitely a lot we can learn from older adults.
 Find little ways through the day to ask the senior’s advice on how to make a perfect pan of lump-free gravy, how to stop the draft coming in under the windowsill, how to comfort a cranky toddler, etc.